Camera API

 - Handle errors gracefully: Account for scenarios where users cancel, camera is unavailable, or permissions are denied.

-Anchor to limitationsLimitations
+Anchor to LimitationsLimitations

 - Camera functionality requires the device to have a camera and appropriate permissions granted by the user.